Bordered manifolds with torus boundary and the link surgery formula: Hypercubes and disjoint unions

 because each input of $\psi$ which does not increase the $\bE_n$-coordinate contributes a top degree generator in a pair of translated curves as input.
 Since $\mu(\psi)+\mu(\psi')=3-\ell$, by assumption, for a holomorphic representative to exist we must have

 We add $2(\ell-3)$ to the above to obtain

 On the other hand, there are $\ell-1$ total inputs to the map $f_{\kappa_1,\dots, \kappa_{\ell}}$, and each input increments either $\bE_n$ or $\bE_m$, but not both (by definition of $\cL_{\b}\otimes \cL_{\b'}$).
-Hence Combining the above equation with Equation~\eqref{eq:inequality-kk'}, we deduce that it is not possible that both $k\le \ell-3$ and $k'\le \ell-3$, since then the left hand side of Equation~\eqref{eq:inequality-kk'} would be $k+k'=\ell-1$, which is larger than $\ell-3$.
+Hence Combining the above equation with Equation~\eqref{eq:inequality-kk'}, we deduce that it is not possible that both $k\le \ell-3$ and $k'\le \ell-3$, since then Equation~\eqref{eq:inequality-kk'} would imply $k+k'\le \ell-3$, which contracts Equation~\eqref{eq:k+k'=l-1}.
 Hence, we assume without loss of generality that $k> \ell-3$.
 Equation~\eqref{eq:inequality-kk'} implies that